makeorbreak-io/break/README.md

 ```

 Change the values under `[tags]` to whichever ones best suit your style.
-Once you're done customizing, you may run the tool:
+So that the tool can recognize your annotations you must write your comments with the syntax:

 ```
-$todos
+// TODO(joaosilva22): This is a comment
+// FIXME: This is another comment
+// ...
 ```

-This will output to the targets specified in the `todosconfig.toml` file, and to a text file.

 ## Adding a Key Bind to Visual Studio Code